himanshu1308/iiitb_pwm/README.md

 ![core area](https://user-images.githubusercontent.com/44607144/187709019-46a255e4-1ba4-48d2-a833-cb04e8e5e17d.png)

+Post the floorplan run, a .def file will have been created within the results/floorplan directory.
+We may review floorplan files by checking the floorplan.tcl.
+The system defaults will have been overriden by switches set in conifg.tcl and further overriden by switches set in sky130A_sky130_fd_sc_hd_config.tcl.

 For floorplan view navigate to /home/himanshu/OpenLane/designs/iiitb_pwm_gen/runs/RUN_2022.08.30_14.11.34/results/floorplan and then type the following magic command :
 ```
 magic -T /home/himanshu/OpenLane/pdks/sky130A/libs.tech/magic/sky130A.tech read lef ../../tmp/merged.nom.lef def read iiitb_pwm_gen.def &